HusseinTfaili1/Elevvo-Pathways-Internship/README.md

 The internship is divided into 3 levels, each containing one or more tasks.

 Each task includes:

 Excel files: Raw and cleaned datasets.

-Text or Markdown documents: Task explanations, step-by-step notes, insights
+Text or Markdown documents: Task explanations, step-by-step notes, insights.

-Code Files: code with explanation
+Code Files: code with explanation.

-Thank you to Elevvo Pathways for this opportunity.
+Thank you to Elevvo Pathways for this opportunity!
 I’ll be updating this repository as I complete each level and will share the GitHub link on LinkedIn.